Josh Naylor Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 27th-ranked team ERA among all league pitching staffs (4.97).
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.91).

-- White Sox pitchers combine to give up the second-most home runs in baseball (70 total, 1.4 per game).
+- The White Sox give up the second-most home runs in baseball (71 total, 1.4 per game).

-- Cease gets the start for the White Sox, his 11th of the season.
-He is 2-3 with a 4.78 ERA and 57 strikeouts in 52 2/3 innings pitched.

-- The righty's most recent time out was on Thursday against the Cleveland Guardians, when he threw 6 1/3 innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.